 Score 1 Score 2 Score 3

-The nominee's packet lists expertise The nominee's packet clearly The nominee's packet lists,

-and some experiences necessary in discusses requisite expertise and discusses, and provides

-fulfilling the duties of the position. several experiences necessary in evidence for requisite

-fulfilling the duties of the expertise and many

-position. experiences needed in

-fulfilling the duties of the
+The nominee's packet lists expertise and some experiences necessary in fulfilling the duties of the position.
+The nominee's packet clearly discusses requisite expertise and several experiences necessary in fulfilling the duties of the position.
+The nominee's packet lists, discusses, and provides evidence for requisite expertise and many experiences needed in fulfilling the duties of the position.

-position.

-Notes: -
+Notes: